 Diffusion produces normalcy; lack of diffusion results in chaos.
 Mother Nature engineered diffusion into

-every physical process to create stability and make life possible.
-Diffusion is present in floods.
-Typical flood waves
+every physical process to assure stability and thus, make life possible.
+Diffusion is present in floods; typical flood waves

 diffuse, i.e., attenuate or dissipate, albeit ever so slightly most of the time.
 The essence of